sith-ikjetil/its-skip/README.md

 # its-skip
 License: **GPL-3.0-or-later**
 This Linux filter is created simply to get some experience creating a filter.
 This is in no way a best-practise filter example.
 It just turned out this way.
+Man pages uses *pandoc* and needs to be installed.

 ```
 its-skip v.1.0 (amd64)